NiklasZ/transformers-for-variable-action-envs/README.md

 # Transformers as Policies for Variable Action Environments
-This is the repository associated with the research paper "Transformers as Policies for Variable Action Environments" **(TODO: URL)** presented at the 18th AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment (AIIDE-22) - Strategy games.
+This is the repository associated with the research paper "Transformers as Policies for Variable Action Environments" ([paper](https://arxiv.org/abs/2301.03679)) presented at the 18th AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment ([AIIDE-22](https://sites.google.com/view/aiide-2022/?pli=1)) - Strategy games.
-It describes a scalable transformer architecture that is used to train an RL agent in the [Micro-RTS environment](https://github.com/Farama-Foundation/MicroRTS-Py).
+It describes a scalable transformer architecture that is used to train an RL agent in the [Micro-RTS environment](https://github.com/Farama-Foundation/MicroRTS-Py), which has managed to outperform other RL agents in this environment in terms of computational cost and episodic return.
 We provide installation and running instructions in the following sections.